Two Harbors Investment Corp. [TWO] stock Initiated by Citigroup analyst, price target now $5.50

 Sponsored

-This news release includes “forward-looking statements” within the meaning of the safe harbor provisions of the United States Private Securities Litigation Reform Act of 1995.
-These forward-looking statements reflect management’s plans, estimates and beliefs and involve risks and uncertainties that could cause actual results to differ materially from expected results.
-Readers are cautioned not to place undue reliance upon any forward-looking statements, which speak only as of the date made.
-Two Harbors undertakes no obligation to update or revision such forward-looking statements.

-Over the last 12 months, TWO stock dropped by -33.73%.
-The one-year Two Harbors Investment Corp. stock forecast points to a potential upside of 8.61.
-The average equity rating for TWO stock is currently 2.80, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $1.67 billion, with 344.00 million shares outstanding and 341.66 million shares in the current float.
-Compared to the average trading volume of 4.40M shares, TWO stock reached a trading volume of 4435606 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.41M shares, TWO reached a trading volume of 6950207 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TWO shares is $5.46 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TWO stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.